 After your results are ready, we’ll work closely with your primary physician to create an individualized, comprehensive obstructive sleep apnea treatment plan for you.

 Contact A Bryn Mawr Sleep Apnea Specialist

 While the symptoms of sleep apnea may seem relatively minor, and are commonly made light of in the media, obstructive sleep apnea can develop into serious medical conditions and exacerbate those already present.
-If you believe that you or your loved one may be suffering from sleep apnea, contact Dr. Andrew Lieberman, DMD at the Art of Dentistry today.
+If you believe that you or your loved one may be suffering from sleep apnea, contact the Art of Dentistry today.